Sakou123/Sakou123/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my DiscordBot
+- 🔭 I’m currently studiying at Simplon.co
-- 🌱 I’m currently learning Dockers and DiscordJS
+- 🌱 I’m currently learning NextJS & Express with TypeScript (DiscordJS a bit too when I have some times)
-- 💬 Ask me about React, Redux, TypeScript, Axios
+- 💬 Ask me about React, Redux, TypeScript, Axios, Express a bit
 - ⚡ Fun fact: I've discovered this world (Web Dev) on a Sunday in my couch

 ### My Stats: